cosmos/ibc-rs/README.md

 Legend:

-- :white_check_mark: IBC integration runs in production
+- :white_check_mark: IBC integration in production
-- :hourglass_flowing_sand: IBC integration is in development (testnet or devnet)
+- :hourglass_flowing_sand: IBC integration in development (testnet or devnet)
 - :hammer_and_pick: used in testing and/or development
 - :100: full IBC integration
 - :eyes: early exploration phase